ishelly1997/shelly-react-portfolio/README.md

 # Isabel's React Portfolio

 ## Description
-This is a my portfolio, navigate the site through the navigation bar to see my bio, resume, and collection of work.
+This is my portfolio, navigate the site through the navigation bar to see my bio, resume, and collection of work.

  ## Table of Contents:
 [1.
 Description](#Description)
 [2.
 Tech](#Tech)
 [3.
 Installation](#Installation)
 [4.
 Visual](#Visual)